 Add a Name and Description for your chat

-If you want to set a particular date/time for the chat session, go to Chat sessions and specify a date/time.
-This will appear in the topic calendar.
+If you want to set a particular date/time for the chat session, open the Chat sessions section and set the Repeat/publish session times.

 Click Save and display